PsyTeachR/book-template/docs/01-setup.md

 #### index.Rmd

-Open `index.Rmd`.
+Open `_index_example.Rmd`.
 The top YAML header should look like this:

 ```
 ---